iSoteklk/iSoteklk.github.io/README.md

 ![Product Name Screen Shot](logo/Untitled.jpg)

-This is the official web page of iSotek Software Solutions
+This is the official web page of iSotek Software Solutions (Pvt) Ltd.

 ### Built With